nikkilr88/egghead-asciicasts/getting-started-with-redux/18reactTodoListExample(Toggling)/18reactTodoListExample(Toggling).md

 <a class="jsbin-embed" href="https://jsbin.com/poguse/3/embed?js,output">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>

-To add the todos, we dispatched the add todo action.
-In this lesson, we're going to dispatch the toggle todo action to toggle the completed state of the todos by clicking on them.
+To add the todos, we dispatched the `ADD_TODO` action.
+In this lesson, we're going to dispatch the `TOGGLE_TODO` action to toggle the completed state of the todos by clicking on them.

 I'm scrolling down to my **React component**.
 I've got a list item here corresponding to the todo, so I'm adding the on click handler.
-When the user clicks on the list item, I want to dispatch an action to my store with a type toggle todo and the ID of the todo being toggled, which I get from the todo object.
+When the user clicks on the list item, I want to dispatch an action to my store with a type `TOGGLE_TODO` and the `ID` of the todo being toggled, which I get from the todo object.

-The event handler knows which todo it corresponds to, so it is able to pass its ID in the action.
+The event handler knows which todo it corresponds to, so it is able to pass its `ID` in the action.

 ``` javascript
 <ul>